jmacd/opentelemetry-specification/specification/metrics-api.md

 The standard interpretation for `Meter` implementations to follow is specified so that users understand the intended use for each kind of metric.
-For example, a monotonic `Counter` instrument supports `Add()` events, so the standard interpretation is to compute a sum;
+For example, a monotonic Counter instrument supports `Add()` events, so the standard interpretation is to compute a sum;
-the sum may be exported as an absolute value or as the change in value, but either way the purpose of using a `Counter` with `Add()` is to monitor a sum.
+the sum may be exported as an absolute value or as the change in value, but either way the purpose of using a Counter with `Add()` is to monitor a sum.

-## Metric kinds and optional behavior
+## Metric kinds and inputs

-The API distinguishes metric instruments their semantic meaning, not by the type of value produced in an exporter.
+The API distinguishes metric instruments by semantic meaning, not by the type of value produced in an exporter.
 This is a departure from convention, compared with a number of common metric libraries, and stems from the separation of the API and the SDK.
 The SDK ultimately determines how to handle metric events and could potentially implement non-standard behavior.

-This explains why the metric API does not have metric instrument kinds for exporting "Histogram" and "Summary" distribution explicitly.
-These are both semantically `Measure` and an SDK can be configured to produce either.
-It is out of scope for the Metrics API to specify how these alternates are configured in a particular SDK.
+This explains why the metric API does not have metric instrument kinds for exporting "Histogram" and "Summary" distribution explicitly, for example.
+These are both semantically `Measure` instruments and an SDK can be configured to produce histograms or distribution summaries from Measure events.
+It is out of scope for the Metrics API to specify how these alternatives are configured in a particular SDK.

 We believe the three metric kinds Counter, Gauge, and Measure form a sufficient basis for expression of a wide variety of metric data.
-Programmers read these as `Add()`, `Set()`, and `Record()` method calls, signifying their semantics and standard interpretation, and we believe these three methods are all that are necessary.
+Programmers write and read these as `Add()`, `Set()`, and `Record()` method calls, signifying the semantics and standard interpretation, and we believe these three methods are all that are needed.

 Nevertheless, it is common to apply restrictions on metric values, the inputs to `Add()`, `Set()`, and `Record()`, in order to refine their standard interpretation.
 Generally, there is a question of whether the instrument can be used to compute a rate, because that is usually a desireable analysis.
-Each metric instrument offers an optional declaration, specifying alternate restrictions on values input to the metric.
-For example, Counters are monotonic by default, to support rate calculations.
+Each metric instrument offers an optional declaration, specifying restrictions on values input to the metric.
+For example, Measures are declared as non-negative by default, appropriate for reporting sizes and durations; a Measure option is provided to record positive or negative values, but it does not change the kind of instrument or the method name used, as the semantics are unchanged.

 ### Counter

-Counters support `Add(value)`, signifying in the code and to the SDK that a sum or a rate is of primary interest.
+Counters support `Add(value)`, signifying that a sum or a rate is of primary interest.
 Counters are defined as monotonic by default, meaning that positive values are expected.
 Monotonic counters are typically used because they can automatically be interpreted as a rate.

 As an option, counters can be declared as `NonMonotonic`, in which case they support positive and negative increments.
-Non-monotonic counters are useful to report changes in an accounting scheme, such as a number of bytes allocated.
+Non-monotonic counters are useful to report changes in an accounting scheme, such as the number of bytes allocated and deallocated.

 ### Gauge

-Gauges support `Set(value)`, signifying in the code and to the SDK that events modify a current value.
+Gauges support `Set(value)`, signifying that events report a current value.
 Gauges are defined as non-monotonic by default, meaning that any value (positive or negative) is allowed.

 As an option, gauges can be declared as `Monotonic`, in which case successive values are expected to rise monotonically.
 Monotonic